ericklevy8a/tileslider/README.md

 Changing a switch also changes the adjacent switches (top, bottom and sides, not diagonally).

 Try to do it without going over nine steps!

+Some of the frontend elements used in this little project:
+* HTML5 semantic web tags
+* DOM elements referencing and manipulation
+* CSS3 flex displaying and distribution
+* Custom modal windows for alerts and dialogs
+* Image manipulation and sound playing
+* Dynamic CSS class assignment
+* Change the default Font Family
+* Using local storage to save game settings and statistics
+* Collections, event listeners, timers, lamdas
+* And so on...